Viewing logs

 Kernel logs

-Kernel log delivery can be enabled with thetalos.logging.kernel
+Kernel log delivery can be enabled with thetalos.logging.kernel kernel command line argument, which can be specified

-in the .machine.installer.extraKernelArgs
+in the .machine.installer.extraKernelArgs:

 Sample message:

-in the machine configuration are only applied on Talos upgrades, not just by applying the config.
+extraKernelArgs in the machine configuration are only applied on Talos upgrades, not just by applying the config.

 (Upgrading to the same version is fine).